vigenere23/disma/disma-cli/README.md

 - `is_mentionable` (`bool`) : Allow everyone to mention this role with `@` (ex: `@team-01`).
 - `color` (optional `string`) : Color of the role, in hexadecimal format (without the `#`).

+**Important notes**

+- You cannot directly rename a role.
+The role will be **deleted** and recreated under a different name.
+  - To rename a role, please rename it in the Discord interface first, then in the config.
+- Every members associated to a role that's been deleted will **lose that role**.

 ### 🢒 `categories`

 **Fields**